 Making this Vegan Coconut Curry Tofu Stir-Fry is quick and easy.
 Technically it can be made in one pot, if you do each step separately.
 Or you can get a few pots going at once and have this ready in about 20 minutes, making it perfect for a healthier weeknight meal.
-Start with cooking saba noodles.
+Start with cooking soba noodles.
 Be sure to look at the ingredients, as some brands contain wheat.
 Cook and rinse under cool water.
-This is critical as it stops the noodles from cooking and getting soggy (common with saba noodles).
+This is critical as it stops the noodles from cooking and getting soggy (common with soba noodles).

 The curry sauce includes coconut milk, cashew milk, agave syrup and curry powder.
 I used Silk Almond Cashewmilk Omega 3, which is dairy-free, lactose-free and a great way to get more plants in your diet.
 It’s ideal for making lightened-up recipes like this Vegan Coconut Curry Tofu Stir-Fry.
 This new Silk Almond & Cashew Dairy free milk with Flax is a delicious blend of almonds and cashews.
-Each serving is only 45 calories and a good source of Omega-3 ALA, with 3g of sugar or less.

 Once the coconut curry sauce it made, stir in seared tofu and edamame beans for a generous dose of plant-based protein.
 This wholesome, dairy-free, gluten-free and vegan stir-fry is a simple way to brighten up your healthy eating menu and reach your New Year’s goals.

 More stir-fry recipes you may like: